Early Signs of Movement Disorders in Children

 In this pediatric neurology field, there are a few different movement disorders that present signs and symptoms.
 Common signs and symptoms of pediatric movement disorders include:

-• Spasticity: rigidity of muscles, strong muscle tone, stiffness when attempting to move joints
+• Spasticity: Rigidity of muscles, strong muscle tone, stiffness when attempting to move joints

-• Ataxia: uncoordinated movements, clumsiness
+• Ataxia: Uncoordinated movements, clumsiness

-• Dystonia: twisting movements, slow, repetitive movements, contorting postures
+• Dystonia: Twisting movements, slow, repetitive movements, contorting postures

-• Chorea: jerky, irregular, flowing movements
+• Chorea: Jerky, irregular, flowing movements

-• Bradykinesia: slow movements
+• Bradykinesia: Slow movements

-• Tremors: shaking or trembling of limbs
+• Tremors: Shaking or trembling of limbs

-• Tic disorders: sudden, involuntary movements
+• Tic disorders: Sudden, involuntary movements

 • Swallowing or speaking difficulties

 These signs and symptoms are concerning when they are consistent, constant, and interfere with a child’s development.
 For example, spasticity differs from an infant or toddler voluntarily tensing their muscles.
-Sometimes kids will tighten their muscles and hold their extremities very straight, and rigid when upset or angry but can relax their muscles and move their joints freely when they are calm and focused on a task.
-Children with spasticity cannot change their muscle rigidity or stiffness regardless of how hard they try.
-So, keep that in mind when considering whether you are observing a symptom of a movement disorder or a natural part of being a kid.
+Sometimes kids will tighten their muscles and hold their extremities very straight and rigid when upset or angry but can relax their muscles and move their joints freely when they are calm and focused on a task.
+Children with spasticity cannot change their muscle rigidity or stiffness, regardless of how hard they try.
+So, keep that in mind when considering whether you are observing a symptom of a common movement disorder or a natural part of being a kid.

 What are the different types of movement disorders?